 Yes, you read that right.
-Apparently, because I actually have other interests besides sex and because I don't tell everyone I meet about my sexuality (because, hey, everyone tells everybody they know all about their personal sex life, right?), I'm leading a "double life"...but these dweebs, whose idea of a good, productive time is to send multiple profanity-filled "threatening" emails, one after another, usually in the wee hours of the morning (an especially popular time stamp for their emails is between 1:00 AM to 4:00 AM, when their mommies, fellow 40-year-old virgin roommates or embittered wives are asleep) imply that they are NOT leading a double life because, as one might imagine, they openly tell their wives and mothers and kids and coworkers and friends and neighbors that they regularly spend 2-3 hours a night or more harassing "web girls".
+Apparently, because I actually have other interests besides sex and because I don't tell everyone I meet about my sexuality (because, hey, everybody tells everyone they know all about their personal sex life, right?), I'm leading a "double life"...but these dweebs, whose idea of a productive time is to send multiple profanity-filled "threatening" emails, one after another, usually in the wee hours of the morning (an especially popular time stamp for their emails is between 1:00 AM to 4:00 AM, when their mommies, fellow 40-year-old virgin roommates or numb and embittered wives are sound asleep) implying that they are NOT leading a double life because, as one might imagine, they openly tell their wives and mothers and kids and coworkers and friends and neighbors that they regularly spend 2-3 hours a night or more harassing "web girls".

 The simple fact is that the lifestyle Steve and I lead together and share online is just one of many aspects that make me "me", and that I spend little time on it in comparison to the time I spend on other aspects of my life...just as even my most ardent fans do not spend the entirety of their lives, 24/7, cruising adult web sites or watching adult videos at home because they have jobs or professions, family and friends, hobbies and other interests.
 Even the misogynist freaks who like to send harassing e-mails to adult web site owners simply MUST have some other thing that occupies their time, whether by choice or by force.
 This can really come as no surprise to anyone taking even a brief a moment to really think about the subject...it simply reeks of common sense.